 If the entity has a negative allowance allocation balance pursuant to section 95890(j) or any other section of this article, then the entity must return a number of allowances to the Executive Officer that is equal to the absolute value of the negative balance according to the schedule in section 95890(k).

-To return allowances to the Executive Officer, an entity must place the appropriate number of allowances into its compliance account and notify the Executive Officer.
-The allowances are considered to be returned only after they have been removed from the compliance account by the Executive Officer.
+To return allowances to the Executive Officer, an entity must place the appropriate number of allowances into its holding or compliance account and notify the Executive Officer.
+The allowances are considered to be returned only after they have been removed from the holding or compliance account by the Executive Officer.
 If an entity fails to return allowances, then ARB will determine the number of violations pursuant to section 96014.

 Eligibility Requirements for Waste-to-Energy Facilities.
 A waste-to-energy facility that is a covered entity shall be eligible for direct allocations of California GHG allowances if it has a compliance obligation for the year for which it is receiving allocation, has complied with the requirements of MRR, and has obtained a positive or qualified positive emissions data verification statement for the prior year pursuant to MRR.
 A waste-to-energy facility shall not be eligible for any direct allocation of allowances for any data year for which it is not a covered entity or an opt-in covered entity.